Jon Moxley: The Shield (2012–2014)

-Ambrose continued to retain his United States Championship against Rob Van Dam at SummerSlam, Dolph Ziggler at Night of Champions, and Big E Langston at Hell in a Cell.
-At the Survivor Series pay-per-view, The Shield teamed with Antonio Cesaro and Jack Swagger to take on Rey Mysterio, The Usos, Cody Rhodes and Goldust in a traditional Survivor Series match; although Ambrose was the first man eliminated, Reigns would ultimately win the match for the team.
-At TLC in December, CM Punk defeated The Shield in a handicap match after Ambrose was accidentally speared by Reigns.
+Ambrose continued to retain his United States Championship against Rob Van Dam at SummerSlam on August 18, Dolph Ziggler at Night of Champions on September 15, and Big E Langston at Hell in a Cell on October 27.
+At the Survivor Series pay-per-view on November 24, The Shield teamed with Antonio Cesaro and Jack Swagger to take on Rey Mysterio, The Usos, Cody Rhodes and Goldust in a traditional Survivor Series match; although Ambrose was the first man eliminated, Reigns would ultimately win the match for the team.
+At TLC: Tables, Ladders & Chairs on December 15, CM Punk defeated The Shield in a handicap match after Ambrose was accidentally speared by Reigns.
 At the Royal Rumble on January 26, 2014, Ambrose entered his first Royal Rumble match at number 11 and eliminated three participants, before being eliminated by Reigns.
 The following night on Raw, The Shield faced Daniel Bryan, John Cena, and Sheamus in order to earn their spot in the Elimination Chamber match for the WWE World Heavyweight Championship.
 The Shield lost after The Wyatt Family (Bray Wyatt, Erick Rowan, and Luke Harper) interfered, thus starting a feud between the two factions.
-The Shield would lose to The Wyatt Family at the Elimination Chamber pay-per-view, due to Ambrose abandoning his teammates midway through.
+The Shield would lose to The Wyatt Family at the Elimination Chamber pay-per-view on February 23, due to Ambrose abandoning his teammates midway through.

 After their feud with The Wyatt Family, The Shield moved on to a rivalry with Kane, turning into heroic characters in the process.
 The group defeated Kane and the New Age Outlaws (Road Dogg and Billy Gunn) at WrestleMania XXX on April 6.
 The feud with Kane also prompted The Shield to cease working for Triple H, who reformed Evolution with himself, Batista and Randy Orton to battle them.
 On April 28, Ambrose surpassed MVP as the longest-reigning United States Champion under the WWE banner.
-The Shield defeated Evolution in a six-man tag team match at Extreme Rules.
+The Shield defeated Evolution in a six-man tag team match at Extreme Rules on May 4.
 The following night on Raw, Triple H forced Ambrose to defend his United States Championship in a 20-man battle royal, which saw Ambrose surviving until the final two before ultimately being eliminated by Sheamus, thus ending his title reign at 351 days.
-The Shield once again defeated Evolution at Payback in a No Holds Barred elimination match in June.
+The Shield once again defeated Evolution at Payback on June 1 in a No Holds Barred elimination match in June.
 The following night on Raw, Rollins betrayed Ambrose and Reigns and aligned himself with The Authority, breaking up the group.